-Dishwashers throughout Europe consume 317 million m3 of water each year and around 31 TWh of electricity – this is higher than the residential electricity consumption of Poland.
+Dishwashers are present in less than 50% of EU households, but they already consume around 340 million m3 of water and 33 TWh of electricity each year – this is higher than the residential electricity consumption of Poland.

 What’s the European Union doing?

 An ecodesign regulation and revised energy labelling rules were adopted in 2010.
 Since December 2016 (last stage of ecodesign requirements), only dishwasher models with energy class A+ or higher are allowed on the market (except for very small models).

 After a two-year review study, in 218 the European Commission adopted a revision of the regulations.
 The ambition is relatively poor on the timing and level of energy efficiency requirements, but progressive repairability and recyclability were introduced, even if these do not go as far as we had expected.